zeyywqq09/my-keeb/journal.md

 Update (12:44 PM): This is starting to get more tiring, guys :(

-Hey, I'm back—the schematic drawing and electrical checks are all done!
+Hey, I'm back—the schematic drawing and electrical checks are all done!(15.35PM)
 <img width="727" height="258" alt="image" src="https://github.com/user-attachments/assets/c2a7e244-c4e3-400b-ab3f-c8bc67177059" />